nervosnetwork/ckb/rpc/README.md

 *   `extension`: [`JsonBytes`](#type-jsonbytes) `|` `null` - The extension for the new block.

     This field is optional.
-It a reserved field, please leave it blank.
+It's a reserved field, please leave it blank.
 More details can be found in [CKB RFC 0031](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0031-variable-length-header-field/0031-variable-length-header-field.md).

 ### Type `BlockView`